 8. Let’s Go Fly a Kite

 Most dollar stores or big box stores have cheap kites or for the crafty parents, you can make your own.
 Legacy Park is especially spacious for running around with a kite.
 Cleveland Park and many other good parks for kite flying in the area have big, open spaces that work, too.

 This is a great activity for a low-key or rainy day during the break.
 As you change over clothes from spring to summer, this is an ideal time to gather gently used clothes and donate them to Goodwill, Miracle Hill, Safe Harbor, or the Salvation Army.

 Meals on Wheels encourages families to volunteer with them and deliver meals to those in need.
 (Be sure to do an orientation beforehand, which are every Thursday at 9:30 am).
+You can also volunteer with the Ronald McDonald House Charities of the Carolinas, with children 8 and older being able to participate in most volunteer opportunities.
 Here is a list with some other ideas for volunteering in Greenville, too.

 Bonus: For more ideas, check out our giant list of Free and Cheap Things to Do in Greenville, SC.